-22:20 🖻 🛇 🗹 ...
-Join a Meeting 8 🔌 🗟 61% 🗎 You are nearly there! · · Meeting ID First (but without pressing GO yet) Join with a personal link name type in the Meeting ID numb type in the Meeting ID number Galaxy Tab S3 using the keypad - the number appears in the first white bar at the Join Meeting top of the screen.
-If you received an invitation link, tap on the link to o join the meeting.
-JOIN OPTIONS Second, type the name you want to Don't Connect To Aud io $\bigcirc$ use in the Zoom meeting into the Turn Off My Video $\bigcirc$ second white bar (which may currently contain the name of your device - in this example it says "Galaxy Tab S3").
+You are nearly there!

+First (but without pressing GO yet...)

+type in the Meeting ID number using the keypad - the number appears in the first white bar at the top of the screen.

+Second, type the name you want to use in the Zoom meeting into the second white bar (which may currently contain the name of your device - in this example it says "Galaxy Tab S3").
 The Join Meeting button turns blue - but don't press it yet...

 Third, look at the options in the next two white bars.
-You can ignore the 1 2 3 option "Don't Connect To Audio".
-If you prefer to join without using your 4 5 6 camera to show your face, choose to Turn Off My Video, by sliding to the 7 8 9 right the white circle beside it on the right of the screen, so it turns blue × 0 Go behind the white circle (meaning "yes").
-But if you do want your face to be seen, leave Turn Off My Video as it is, staying white.
+You can ignore the option "Don't Connect To Audio".
+If you prefer to join without using your camera to show your face, choose to Turn Off My Video, by sliding to the right the white circle beside it on the right of the screen, so it turns blue behind the white circle (meaning "yes").

+But if you do want your face to be

+seen, leave Turn Off My Video as it is, staying white.